marcoferrara10/AT24CXXX/README.md

 # AT24CXXX
-Arduino library for AT24C128 or AT24C256
+Arduino library to read/write from an AT24C128/256 EEPROM